jupyter/governance/governance.md

 at an Institutional Partner.

-With these definitions, an Institutional Partner is any recognized legal entity in the United States or elsewhere that employs at least 1 Institutional Contributor or Institutional Council Member.
+With these definitions, an Institutional Partner is any recognized legal entity in the United States or elsewhere that employs at least one Institutional Contributor or Institutional Council Member.
 Institutional Partners can be for-profit or non-profit entities.

 Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part of their official duties.
-To state this another way, the only way for a Partner to influence the project is by actively contributing to the open development of the project, in equal terms to any other member of the community of Contributors and Council Members.
-Merely using Jupyter/IPython Software or Services in institutional context do not allow an entity to become an Institutional Partner.
+To state this another way, the only way for an Institutional Partner to influence the project is by actively contributing to the open development of the project, on equal terms with any other member of the community of Contributors and Council Members.
+Merely using Jupyter/IPython Software or Services in an institutional context does not allow an entity to become an Institutional Partner.
 Financial gifts do not enable an entity to become an Institutional Partner.
 Once an institution becomes eligible for Institutional Partnership, the Steering Council must nominate and approve the Partnership.

-If an existing Institutional Partner no longer has a contributing employee, they will be given a one-year grace period for remaining employees to begin contributing.
+If an existing Institutional Partner no longer has a contributing employee, they will be given a one-year grace period for other employees to begin contributing.

 An Institutional Partner is free to pursue funding for their work on The